openshift/builder/CONTRIBUTING.md

 ```

 2. Make your code changes and build the binary with `make build`.
-3. Build the image using the `Dockerfile.dev` file, giving it a unique tag:
+3. Build the image using the `Dockerfile-dev` file, giving it a unique tag:

 ```
 $ make build-devel-image IMAGE=<MYREPO>/<MYIMAGE> TAG=<MYTAG>